yhpong/Supervised-Learning/README.md

 ```

 ### 3. Train neural network
-Now we can feed the training and validation set into our ANN.
+Now we can feed the training and validation sets into our ANN.
 We will set the number of hidden units to 13 in this example.
 Figure on the above left shows the architecture of this network.
 Activation functions are hard coded to be sigmoid and softmax in the hidden and output layer respectively.

 Syntax to initialize and train the network is as below:
 ```